A Course in Miracles

 NEW EDITION

-This edition is a translation of the full dictation given by Jesus to Helen Schucman, as it appears in the Urtext and Helen’s Notes.
+This edition is a modern English version of the full dictation given by Jesus to Helen Schucman, as it appears in the Urtext and Helen’s Notes.
 It incorporates over 50,000 words omitted in previous editions.

-It is an improved translation, employing more contemporary language and style, updated orthography according to current standards of the Royal Spanish Academy (RAE), and corrections of transcription errors from the original source, as well as conceptual clarifications and pronoun disambiguations.
+It is different from other editions as it uses a more contemporary language and style, updated orthography according to current standards, and corrections of transcription errors from the original source, as well as conceptual clarifications and pronoun disambiguations.

-From a purely formal standpoint, this edition presents each sentence on its own line to enhance clarity and aid in understanding the concepts being conveyed.
+From a purely formal standpoint, this work presents each sentence on its own line to enhance clarity and aid in understanding the concepts being conveyed.

 Helen often warned Bill, as she dictated her notes, about certain concepts she heard from Jesus with greater emphasis, which Bill would then transcribe in capital letters.
 Every effort has been made to preserve these elements in order to respect their intended emphasis.